Former Huntsville executive facing federal fraud charge - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) – A former Huntsville executive has been charged with wire fraud.

-The U.S. Attorney’s Office for the Northern District of Alabama and the FBI have charged Steve Ray Shickles, Jr., 43, infiltrated PayPal accounts associated with Simple Helix, an IT services provider in Huntsville.Family of McIntosh High senior sues Chickasaw and former officer involved in deadly car crash
+The U.S. Attorney’s Office for the Northern District of Alabama and the FBI have charged Steve Ray Shickles, Jr., 43, with infiltrating PayPal accounts associated with Simple Helix, an IT services provider in Huntsville.Florida doctor wrote over 550 fake prescriptions, hid $1.9 million in suitcases

 The U.S. District Attorney’s Office alleges that during his tenure as Chief Operating Officer of the company, between Jan.
 2012 and Jan.
 2019, he fraudulently charged, transferred, and withdrew more than $2.1 million from these accounts.
 In addition, allegations state that Shackles created a fraudulent email account for the company, causing funds for the company to be deposited into Shackles’s personal accounts.
 These fraudulent transactions were concealed by fraudulent computer-general financial reports, according to the U.S. District Attorney’s Office.